-- If the dog is not secured by the ranger but the address is known, the ranger may issue a Dog at Large notice to the owner and a Dog at Large infringement may be issued once sufficient evidence is obtained.
+- If the dog is not secured by the ranger but the address is known, the ranger may issue a Dog at Large notice to the owner and a Fail to Contain infringement may be issued once sufficient evidence is obtained.

 - If the dog is not sighted by the ranger and the address is not known, no further action will be taken.

 If we receive more reports of a dog at large and sufficient evidence is provided/obtained, Council may issue the dog owner a Fail to Contain Dog infringement and a ‘show cause’ letter may also be issued.

 In more serious instances the dog may be seized under a Warrant.
 In this instance, the dog will then be impounded and held for four days.
 If the owner makes no attempt to contact Council or find an alternate property outside the Darwin Municipality, the dog may be rehomed or euthanised.